Huhngoku/ADVOCATE/doc/Analysis.md

 }
 ~~~~~~~~~

-### Analysis scenario: "Close on closed channel"
+### Analysis scenario: "done before add"

-A close on a closed channel will cause the program to panic.
-For this reason
-it would be interesting to detect potential close on closed channels.
-Unfortunately this is only partially possible.
-We only use the recorded trace
-to detect potential problems.
-For a close on a closed channel, we need to record
-both close operations.
-This will directly result in a panic of the program,
-and is therefore detectable without the help of the analyzer.
-For completeness
-we want to show the problem anyways.
-For this, we record each close event.
-When
-a new close event is processed, we check if the channel was already closed before.
+Similar to "send on closed".

+If "done" happens before "add", the waitgroup counter may become negative => panic.

+To detect this, we look at each done and count the number of add a, that
+happen before the done, and the number of done, that happen before (d) or
+concurrent with (d') the done.
-If this is the case, we show a warning.
+If `a < d + d'`, a "done before add" is possible.
+In this case, we return a warning.
+This method can result in false positives.
+To prevent those, we

+1. Reconstruct the trace such that the concurrent done happen directly after
+the done

+2. Replay the trace

 ### Analysis scenario: "Concurrent Receive"
 Having multiple potentially concurrent receives on the same channel can cause
 nondeterministic behavior, which is rarely desired.
 We therefor want to detect
 such situations.

 For this, we save the vector clock of the last receive for each combination of